ENCCS/sycl-workshop/content/task-graphs-synchronization.rst

    invocations on the ``queue`` class.

-.. typealong:: Expressing the Y-pattern
+.. demo:: Expressing the Y-pattern

    .. tabs::